mattrelph/fcc-stock-price/README.md

 4) You will create all of the functional tests in `tests/2_functional-tests.js`

+## USE https://juvenile-leather.glitch.me/ to test (Fixed ISQ5 functionality)

 ## User Stories
 - Set the content security policies to only allow loading of scripts and css from your server.
 - I can GET /api/stock-prices with form data containing a Nasdaq stock ticker and recieve back an object stockData.